Palmer, Queensland

 The former towns (now neighbourhoods) of Byerstown, Lukinville, Maytown, Palmerville and Stonyville (or Stony Creek), all dating from the 1870s-1880s gold rushes around the Palmer River, are within the locality.

 Geography

 The Great Dividing Range forms part of the northern boundary of the locality, entering from the north-east (Laura / Lakeland), passing through the north of the locality before exiting northward to Laura.

 The Palmer River which flows through the locality from the east (Lakeland) to the west (Maramie).
 Being west of the Great Dividing Range, it is part of the Gulf of Carpentaria drainage basin.

 The Palmer River Goldfields Resource Reserve is the eastern part of the locality to the north of the river.
 Apart from this protected area, the land use is grazing on native vegetation.

+Climate

+Palmer has a relatively dry tropical savanna climate (Köppen: Aw) with a short wet season from November to March and a long dry season from May to November.
+On average, the town experiences 103.9 clear days and 79.0 cloudy days per annum.
+The wettest recorded day was 1 April 1911 with 293.4 mm of rainfall.
+Extreme temperatures ranged from 42.9 C on 21 December 1935 to -0.1 C on 12 June 1913.